diaorui/peek-deck/ai.md

 *NVIDIA*

-NVIDIA-Nemotron-3-Nano-30B-A3B-BF16 is a 30B parameter LLM with a hybrid MoE/Mamba architecture, excelling at reasoning tasks by generating explicit reasoning traces.
-It supports multiple languages and is suitable for commercial use, offering high accuracy in complex problem-solving.
+NVIDIA-Nemotron-3-Nano-30B-A3B-BF16 is a 30B parameter LLM with a hybrid MoE/Mamba architecture, excelling in reasoning and general tasks across multiple languages.
+It generates reasoning traces before final answers for improved accuracy, supporting commercial use.

 `text-generation` `31.6B`